detlearsom/DetGen/README.md

    <https://docs.docker.com/desktop/install/linux-install/>
 3. Clone this repository into a working directory:
    `git clone https://github.com/detlearsom/DetGen`
-4. Build all the containers:
+4. Build all the images:
-   `cd containers; sudu make all`
+   `sudu make`

+Note that building all of the images takes up a large amount of storage and, depending on your use-case, it may be better to build a smaller number of images manually.
+For a given capture, the necessary images can be read from the `docker-compose.yml` file.
+We follow a standard naming procedure for our images: for a Dockerfile defined in `containers/docker-{NAME}`, the corresponding image should be tagged `detlearsom/{NAME}` when built.

-To run scenarios, look at the control scripts inside the `captures` directory.
+To run scenarios, look at the `capture.sh` scripts inside the `captures` directory.

+To introduce variation into the traffic, we use a series of scripts contained within the `captures/Controlfunctions` directory.
+In particular, the `tc-netem` scripts, `container_tc.sh` and `container_tc_local_bandwidth.sh` are useful to introduce network variations.
+By default, however, we have disabled these variations (simply by commenting them out of the `capture.sh` scripts) as these have a tendency to occasionally cause the docker network to break, requiring you to restart docker.

 ## Datasets